 As you can see, the Acaia Lunar 2021 has really been designed around espresso, from the build to the modes.
 While you can use the Lunar for manual brewing, the small size makes it difficult to read the display.
 You can buy a magnetic weighing plate that fits on top, allowing more room for things like weighing a portafilter.
 But overall, it is an excellent and accurate tool for pulling perfect espresso shots.

 So which one?
 Well, it depends on what brewing method you are intending on using it for.
 If espresso is your main game, you can’t go past the Acaia Lunar 2021.
-The small footprint, durable build, and espresso modes are perfectly suited to espresso.
+The small footprint, durable build, and espresso modes are perfectly suited to pair with your espresso machine.
 Or, if pour-over is your thing, then the Acaia Pearl 2021 is an excellent choice.
 The larger size, pour-over modes, and real-time flow rate indicator make it the best pour-over scale on the market to date.

-The Acaia scales lead the market in terms of design, accuracy, and features.
-They are for the professional or serious home barista.
+Acaia leads the market in terms of design, accuracy, and features.
+Their scales are for the professional or serious home barista.
 Acaia has redefined what a coffee scale is and can do- a scale is no longer just a tool for weighing.
 Paired with the app, it is the perfect teaching tool to analyze and perfect your brewing.
 If you don’t intend on using the app, it may not be worth paying the premium of the ‘smart’ capabilities.

 An Acaia Scale is not just a weighing device but has become a statement piece in the specialty coffee world- that you are serious about coffee.
-An Acaia scale offers precision, ultra-fast response times, and a stack of impressive features.
-If you invest in an Acaia scale, you will never feel the need to upgrade from it.
+They offer precision, ultra-fast response times, and a stack of impressive features.
+If you invest in the Acaia Lunar or Acaia Pearl, you will never feel the need to upgrade from it.
+Alternatively, if having come this far you realize that an Acaia is not for you then see our guide to the best coffee scales.